JSON handling

 val myMessage = Message("hello", Email("[email protected]"), Email("[email protected]"))

-// to inject the body into the message - this also works with Response
+// to inject the body into the message apply the lens with the "part" - this also works with Response

 val requestWithEmail = messageLens(myMessage, Request(GET, "/"))